 Terminal 2 is also located on the eastern side of the main runway.
 The airlines operating from Terminal 2 include Alliance Airlines, Tigerair and Virgin Australia domestic services.

-Terminal 3 is located on the western side of the airfield and Virgin Australia domestic services operate from this terminal.
+Terminal 3 is located on the western side of the airfield and Virgin Australia and Jetstar domestic services operate from this terminal.
 Passengers are able to walk between Terminal 3 and Terminal 4.

-Qantas operates Terminal 4, where Qantas, QantasLink and Jetstar domestic services arrive and depart.
+Qantas operates Terminal 4, where Qantas, QantasLink domestic services arrive and depart.

 Perth Airport also encompasses several smaller terminal operations, which provide charter services and services to specific regional areas in Western Australia.